 Study

-CTIS is the University's research centre dedicated to translation and interpreting studies and is home to a vibrant community of doctoral, early-career and more experienced researchers.
+CTIS is the University’s research centre dedicated to translation, interpreting, and intercultural communication and is home to a vibrant community of doctoral, early-career and more experienced researchers.

 Research training